KazDragon/telnetpp/README.md

 // An echo server (provided with Telnet++) is used to control whether a server responds to input from
 // a client by transmitting the same text back to the client.
 By default, this does not happen, and
 // clients print out locally whatever is typed in.
 By activating this option, the client no longer
-// locally echos input, and the server is totall in control of what appears on the screen. telnetpp::options::echo::server echo_server;
+// locally echos input, and the server is totally in control of what appears on the screen. telnetpp::options::echo::server echo_server;

 // This allows the client to tell the server to perform the echo.